Daniel-KM/Omeka-S-module-Reference/README.md

 - [ ] Make the reference recursive (two levels currently).
 - [ ] Get the second levels via a single sql, not via api.
 - [ ] Check if the option "include_without_meta" is still needed with data types.
+- [ ] Include the fields in the main request or get them via a second request, not via api.

 Warning